Phylloxera: Grafting with resistant rootstock

-The use of resistant American rootstock to guard against phylloxera also brought about a debate that remains unsettled to this day: whether self-rooted vines produce better wine than those that are grafted.
+The use of resistant American rootstock to guard against phylloxera also brought about a debate that remains unsettled to this day, whether self-rooted vines produce better wine than those that are grafted.
 Of course, the argument is essentially irrelevant wherever phylloxera exists.
-Had American rootstock not been available and used, there would be no V. vinifera wine industry in Europe or most places other than Chile, Washington State, and most of Australia.
-Cyprus was spared by the phylloxera plague, and thus its wine stock has not been grafted for phylloxera resistant purposes.
+Had American rootstock not been available and used, no V. vinifera wine industry in Europe or most places other than Chile, Washington, and most of Australia would exist.
+Cyprus was spared by the phylloxera plague, thus its wine stock has not been grafted for phylloxera-resistant purposes.